 Tips for Potting Sunflowers

 When it comes to potting sunflowers, it’s going to be essential to ensure that the pot has good drainage holes.
-If the pot that you’re using doesn’t have adequate drainage holes, then you’re likely going to have a hard time getting good results caring for the sunflower.
+If the pot that you’re using doesn’t have adequate drainage holes, then you’re likely going to have a hard time getting good results caring for it.

-Even if you use soil that drains really well, it isn’t going to be possible to keep the sunflower alive without drainage holes.
+Even if you use soil that drains really well, it isn’t going to be possible to keep it alive without drainage holes.
 Pick a pot that has good drainage holes and then use soil with proper drainage to plant your sunflower.

 Proper spacing and drainage can prevent mildew from becoming a problem.
 You’ll be able to protect the sunflower by doing things right from the start of the planting process.

 If you picked a sunflower variety that will grow two feet tall or higher, then you’ll want each seedling that you plant to be around six inches apart.
-Sunflower types that will grow taller than five feet need to be even farther apart.
+Types that will grow taller than five feet need to be even farther apart.

 When you’re trying to grow a giant sunflower in a pot, it’s going to be best to keep the seedlings one foot apart.
 If you bunch things up too close, then the flowers are going to be smaller than usual.

 Once you have everything in the pot, it’s going to be wise to place some mulch on the top of the soil.
 Do so while avoiding touching the stem.

 The mulch is there to help with moisture retention.
 So long as you follow this advice, you’ll be giving your potted sunflowers the best chance of doing well indoors.